 - Strict Transport Security Not Enforced: HSTS cannot be globally on for all of our customers, as we cannot possibly know if anybody has use cases where non-http traffic should still be allowed.
 It is very easy for our customers however to enable HSTS simply by enabling one line from their site-specific Nginx configuration.
 For more information see our Seravo.com/docs developer documentation.

 - TLS Version 1.0 Protocol Detection: Our servers still support using TLS 1.0 for backwards compatibility.
 Among others IE 10 and Android 4.3 need TLS 1.0 as they don’t support never protocol revisions.
+We plan to drop TLS 1.0 support when major sites like twitter.com and facebook.com have also deemed it suitable to break backwards compatibility.
+Currently the usage of TLS 1.0 is around 2 % and most of those users are in corporate environments, where they have no influence themselves on getting their browser updated, and thus trying to force users to upgrade is not helpful.
 Any site at Seravo.com will get on SSLLabs.com rating A by default, and rating A+ when the site has HSTS enabled (see above).
 All new browsers use TLS 1.3 and having TLS 1.0 still available for backwards compatibility is the smartest thing to do at the time being.
 Support for all old SSL protocol versions has however been removed.